 Usually the student will arrange to meet with the internal verifier for the programme who will provide advice on the matter.
 If the issue is major and cannot be resolved with the internal verifier there is a procedure to follow which is on the student intranet.

 Reaseheath College is committed to ensuring that internal assessments are marked and administered fairly, consistently and in accordance with the awarding body specifications and subject-specific associated documents.
-Read the Internal Appeals Procedure here.
+View the College Policies here.

 The College expects and encourages good behaviour of students on campus and within the local community.
 Unsatisfactory behaviour will be addressed and there are formal procedures for dealing with incidents.
 Details of the full ‘Student Disciplinary Code’ are on the student intranet.